gravitational/teleport/rfd/0152-automatic-database-users-mongodb.md

 }
 ```

-Note that with `grantRole` on all databases, the admin user can technically
+Note that there are implications of allowing `grantRole` on all databases: the
-grant itself any admin roles.
+admin user can technically assign any privileges to itself.

 We should document this fact in our official documentation guide, and encourage
-users to limit the `grantRole` to specific databases.
-For example, if only
+users to limit the `grantRole` to specific databases, when possible.
+For
-roles on `db1` and `db2` will be assigned to auto-provisioned users, the
+example, if only roles on `db1` and `db2` will be assigned to auto-provisioned
-privileges can be limited to:
+users, the privileges can be limited to:
 ```
 {
   "privileges": [